 - The liquidity is high in the money market, but in the case of the capital market, liquidity is comparatively less.

 - The major institutions that work in money market are the central bank, commercial bank, non-financial institutions and acceptance houses.
-On the contrary, the major institutions which operate in the capital market are stock exchange, commercial bank, non-banking institutions etc.
+On the contrary, the major institutions which operate in the capital market are a stock exchange, commercial bank, non-banking institutions etc.

-- Money market fulfills short term credit requirements of the companies such as providing working capital to them.
-As against this, the capital market tends to fulfill long term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.
+- Money market fulfils short-term credit requirements of the companies such as providing working capital to them.
+As against this, the capital market tends to fulfil long-term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery.

 - Capital Market Instruments give higher returns as compared to money market instruments.

 - Redemption of Money Market instruments is done within a year, but Capital Market instruments have a life of more than a year as well as some of them are perpetual in nature.

-The main aim of the financial market is to channelize the money between parties in which Money Market and Capital Market helps by taking surplus money from the lenders and giving them to the borrower who needs it.
+The main aim of the financial market is to channelize the money between parties in which Money Market and Capital Market help by taking surplus money from the lenders and giving them to the borrower who needs it.
 Millions of transactions take place around the world on a daily basis.

 Both of them work for the betterment of the global economy.
 They fulfil the long term and short term capital requirements of the individual, firms, corporate and government.
 They provide good returns which encourage investments.